 What this guide addresses

-The ACCA research team have adapted the eight-stage sustainability reporting cycle in Sustainability Reporting – The Guide to Preparation for use by SMEs.
+The ACCA research team has adapted the eight-stage sustainability reporting cycle in Sustainability Reporting – The Guide to Preparation for use by SMEs.
 To inspire SMEs new to creating and using sustainability-related information, there are examples and approaches commonly used by SMEs to prepare sustainability-related information.

 Engagement with each stage will usually occur in a clockwise order, although at times concurrently with other stages.
 As a minimum, SMEs focused on fulfilling information requests from their value chains will find Stages 1, 2, 4, 5 and 7 most relevant.
 Those that invest in all stages will be in a better position to secure competitive advantage.